slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Is it better to be good at many things or great at one thing?
 To be an entrepreneur you need to know a little about a lot of things.
-To be employed, you'll do better as a specialist.
-If you pick the right specialization.'*
+To be employed, if you pick the right specialization, you'll do better as a specialist.'*

+> *'I always advise young people to become good public speakers (top 25%).
+Anyone can do it with practice.
+If you add that talent to any other, suddenly you’re the boss of the people who have only one skill.
+Or get a degree in business on top of your degree.
+Suddenly you’re in charge, or maybe you’re starting your own company using your combined knowledge.'*

+Being an employee is long-term risky.
+In an economy with shrinking corporations, more outsourcing, more automation, every month you risk being fired.
+The economy forces all the risk on employees who have no control over their futures.

+> *'The boss wants the most sophisticated talent he can get, and he doesn't want to pay anything for it.
+Every penny he pays, and every second of your life he doesn't get for it, is a failure in his eyes.'*

 > *'I work for money, if you want loyalty hire a dog.'*

 > *'You dont get anywhere, and for more money, sitting in the same seat.'*

-> *'The boss wants the most sophisticated talent he can get, and he doesn't want to pay anything for it.
-Every penny he pays, and every second of your life he doesn't get for it, is a failure in his eyes.'*

 > *'My luggage is always ready.' -- Portuguese soccer coach*

-The risk is the salaried employee in an economy with shrinking corporations, more outsourcing, more automation, who get their stable paycheck and every month risk being fired.
-The economy forces all the risk on it’s poorest members – employees who have no control over their futures.
-Entrepreneurs get rid of risk so they can have more control over their future.

-How to keep a job?
+How to keep a job or advance career? knowledge + metaknowledge (don't ask, journal higher hierarchy than you)

 > *'I had a manager who once said the people who were terminated were those who question too much and do too little.'*